Dustin Bajer, Co-Chair

 Kirsta Franke, Co-Chair

-A born and raised Edmontonian, Kirsta Franke has a decade of experience in the food and restaurant industry.
-Her work for the 124 Street Business Association as Communications Director has allowed Kirsta to bridge a gap between producers, local businesses and citizens.
-In 2012, Kirsta spearheaded and founded the 124 Grand Market, an evening farmers’ market located in the heart of 124 Street.
-With a focus on connecting the rural to the urban, the 124 Grand Market has met resounding success in its two seasons and through this, Kirsta has become an important voice within Edmonton’s developing food scene.
-Kirsta hopes to bring a youthful, informed and creative perspective to the Edmonton Food Council and is keen to serve the interests of all Edmontonians, especially when it concerns what they have on their dinner tables.
+A born and raised Edmontonian, Kirsta Franke has 15 years of experience in the culinary, communications and event industry.
+Her previous work with the 124 Street Business Association allowed Kirsta to bridge a gap between producers, local businesses and citizens.
+In 2012, Kirsta spearheaded and founded Wild Heart Collective LTD. and then the 124 Grand Market, an evening farmers’ market located in the heart of 124 Street.
+The 124 Grand Market has met resounding success, becoming an Edmonton staple going into its eighth season, with 2 market days weekly.
+She is one of the founding members of the Edmonton Food Council and has served as co-chair for the past 3 years, Kirsta has become an important voice within Edmonton’s developing food scene and it currently working with her team on a food incubator and hub in the downtown core.

 Shirzad Chunara is a registered dietitian, with a Master’s degree in Community Health.
-She’s been working with Alberta Agriculture and Rural Development for the past 11 years, sharing information on funding programs and available resource to the Agri-processing industry.
-She also coaches companies, encouraging the development of healthier food options.
+She enjoys working with seniors and immigrant communities and had worked with the Ministry of Alberta Agriculture for 12 years, where she worked with the Agri-Food industries and food companies on numerous projects.
 The Earthbox Kids project she co-led allowed her to combine her passion for food and healthy communities by implementing indoor gardens in over 100 schools throughout Alberta.
-Shirzad is also an active volunteer locally and the volunteer strategy coordinator on an international steering committee.
-She writes and edits articles promoting healthy eating and lifestyle behaviours by providing nutritional alternatives to traditional East African and South Asian recipes.
+Shirzad is also an active volunteer with Food4Good, U of A Botanic Garden and North Edmonton Seniors Association.

 Simone Demers Collins